i-pankrat/fp2022/OCamlPV/README.md

 - Interpret
 - Add parsing of type declaration
 - Add polymorphic variants to parser, inferencer and interpter
-- Create unit and crum tests
+- Create unit and cram tests
 - Implement REPL

 Features not implemented: